Plumillon/ChipView/README.md

 * You can control the left and right `Chip` padding with `setChipSidePadding` (default is 6dp)

 #### Changing all the Chip layout
-If you want your own layout for all `Chip`, you can specify it :
+If you want your own layout for all `Chip`, you can specify it in your adapter (or via the `ChipView` proxy method) :
 ```
 chipView.setChipLayoutRes(R.layout.chip_close);
 ```